A teacher is accused of calling military 'lowest of our low'

 "We the elected governing body of the City of Pico Rivera unequivocally disagree and condemn the recent comments made by Councilmember Salcido regarding those individuals who have served or are currently serving in our nation's military," the statement said.

 CNN has tried to reach Salcido for comment but hasn't heard back.
-He also didn't not answer the door when CNN visited his home Monday.
+He also didn't answer the door when CNN visited his home Monday.

 The video